Yard Waste Collection

 - Other yard waste

 These items can be put into a commercial compost rotational container or you can experiment in fall with making a compost garden "lasagna".
-Click here to learn how to properly compost in a city.

 The composting process takes about three months to produce the rich black "dirt" useful for enhancing topsoil.